michaeladler/notmuch-mailmover/README.md

 ## Similar Projects

-This work is inspired by [afew's Mailmover plugin](https://github.com/afewmail/afew/blob/master/afew/MailMover.py) (which I've been using for a long time) but arguably easier to configure because you don't have to configure the source folders from which you want to move mails.
+This work is inspired by [afew's Mailmover plugin](https://github.com/afewmail/afew/blob/master/afew/MailMover.py) but doesn't require you to setup rules for each folder *individually*.
+Instead, notmuch-mailmover applies your rules *once* to all folders (so it may be easier to configure if you have many folders).